knightmoves-curriculum/advanced-c-sharp/lessons/003-post/README.md

 }
 ```

 While web browsers are designed to send GET requests to web servers, out-of-the-box it is not well suited for sending POST requests.
-Instead, let's use a plugin called Thunder Client.
+Instead, let's use a plugin called Fetch Client.

 ```
 {